Norman E Alexander Family S Foundation Inc

 Overview

-The Norman E Alexander Family S Foundation Inc is a private family foundation established to honor the legacy of Norman E. Alexander (1914-2006), a distinguished businessman and philanthropist.
+The Norman E Alexander Family S Foundation Inc is a private family foundation established to honour the legacy of Norman E. Alexander (1914-2006), a distinguished businessman and philanthropist.
 Tax-exempt since February 2011, the foundation holds assets exceeding $110 million and distributes approximately $6 million annually in grants.
 The foundation is led by family members Sharon Zoffness (Director and President), Rachel Zoffness (Director and Vice President), and Daniel Binderman (Director and Vice President), all of whom serve without compensation.
-The foundation's primary mission is to benefit organizations with substantial Jewish affiliation that promote medical research, social welfare, Jewish education, and Jewish cultural heritage, with at least two-thirds of all charitable contributions directed toward this primary purpose each fiscal year.
+Based on recent grant patterns, the foundation's primary focus areas include organisations with Jewish affiliation, medical research, social welfare, Jewish education, and Jewish cultural heritage.

 Funding Priorities

-The foundation operates through trustee-directed grantmaking rather than formal grant programs.
-Awards are made to preselected organizations identified by the foundation's leadership.
+The foundation operates through trustee-directed grantmaking rather than formal grant programmes.
+Awards are made to preselected organisations identified by the foundation's leadership.

 • Average Grant Size: $176,471